 - How to crochet the crab stitch / reverse sc: *insert the hook in previous st, yo, pull through, yo, pull through two, repeat from * for every stitch around.

-Instructions for this crochet face scrubbie pattern
+The crochet face scrubbie pattern

 This easy crochet face scrubbie pattern is a great eco-friendly and reusable facial pad set that you can make for yourself and it is also a great gift idea for friends and family.